pacificblue/Data-Science-Tutorials/README.md

-Jupyter Notebooks for Machine Learning and Data Analysis
+'#upyter Notebooks for Machine Learning and Data Analysis

-References:
+#References:

-Udemy
+##Udemy

 -Python for Data Science and Machine Learning Bootcamp, by Jose Portilla